Macular disease and driving

 When you contact the licensing authority you will be sent a questionnaire about your vision.
 You may also be asked for permission for your GP to pass on information about your sight.
 You may be asked to see an eye specialist for sight tests.

 A visual acuity test measures the sharpness of your vision.
-To be able to drive a private car or motorbike you must have binocular visual acuity of at least 6/12.
+To drive a private car or motorbike you must have a minimum binocular visual acuity of at least 6/12.
 This means that when you use both eyes together, with glasses or contact lenses if necessary, you can see at 6 metres what a person with normal vision can see at 12 metres.

 A visual field test measures your range of vision to the sides.
 You must have an uninterrupted horizontal visual field of at least 160 degrees with an extension of at least 70 degrees left and right and 30 degrees up and down.
 No defects should be present within a radius of the central 30 degrees.